I1820/Aolab.LAN.Agent/README.md

 ## Introduction
-I1820 platform agent library with LAN protocol and Aolab model. you can use this library in order to implement application that sends and receives data by LAN protocol and based on Aolab model with I1820.
-This library in python so it will be easy to use it on Raspberry Pi.
+I1820 platform agent library with LAN protocol and Aolab model.
+You can use this library to implement applications that send and receive data by LAN protocol and based on Aolab model with I1820.
+This library is written in python so it will be easy to use it on Raspberry Pi.

+## Up and Running
+First of all, you must register your device in the [Lanserver](https://github.com/I1820/lanserver) after that use generated token to create `I1820Agent` with this library and then you are good to go.

 ## Projects
+These people help us to improve our work by creating projects with this library.
+I want to thanks them here by noting their works.

 ### Goldoon
 - Author: Iman Tabrizian